senekor/buenzlimarks/docs/src/arc42/05_building_block_view.md

 ## Level 1 - Containers

-Buenzlimarks is mostly a standalone application.
+buenzlimarks is mostly a standalone application.
 Users interact with it through the web app built with React.
 The web app installs itself with a service worker for offline use upon first visit.
 Additionally, users may manually install a browser extension to interact with.